All Multiparty Quantum States Can Be Made Monogamous: Introduction

 Sharing of quantum correlations among many parties is known to play an important role in quantum phenomena, ranging from quantum communication protocols \cite{BW, teleportation, exp, comm-review} to cooperative events in quantum many-body systems \cite{amader-AdP, Andreas-Fazio-Vlatko-RMP}.
 It is therefore important to conceptualize and quantify quantum correlations, for which investigations are usually pursued in two directions, viz. the entanglement-separability \cite{HHHH-RMP} and the information-theoretic \cite{Modi} ones.
 Any such measure of quantum correlation is expected to satisfy a monotonicity (precisely, non-increasing) under an intuitively satisfactory set of local quantum operations.

-In case the quantum state is shared between more than two parties, one also expects that all measures of quantum correlation would additionally follow a monogamy property \cite{Wootters, KW, monogamyN}, which restricts the sharability of quantum correlations among many parties.
-In the case of three parties, say, Alice, Bob and Charu, monogamy of a measure says that the sum of quantum correlations of the two-party local states between the Alice-Bob and the Alice-Charu pairs, should not exceed the quantum correlation of Alice with Bob and Charu taken together.
+For a quantum state which is shared between more than two parties, one may expect that all the measures of quantum correlation would additionally follow a monogamy property \cite{Wootters, Bennetteof, KW, monogamyN}, which restricts the sharability of quantum correlations among many parties.
+In the case of three parties, say, Alice, Bob and Charu, monogamy of a measure, ${\cal Q}$, says that the sum, ${\cal Q}_{AB}+{\cal Q}_{AC}$, of quantum correlations of the two-party local states between the Alice-Bob and the Alice-Charu pairs, should not exceed the quantum correlation, ${\cal Q}_{A:BC}$, of Alice with Bob and Charu taken together.
 Alice is therefore alloted a special status, and is called the ``nodal observer''.
-The concept has also been carried over to more than two extra-nodal observers.
-Classical correlations certainly do not satisfy such a monogamy constraint.
+If the tripartite state, shared between the three parties, Alice, Bob, and Charu, is symmetric under exchange of particles, then any of the three parties in the monogamy relation can act as the nodal observer.
+However, if the state under consideration is non-symmetric under interchange of particles, then we allot the status of the nodal observer to the party $i$ that minimises the monogamy expression ${\cal Q}_{i:jk}-{\cal Q}_{ij}-{\cal Q}_{ik}$, with $i,\, j,\, k$ being chosen from Alice, Bob, and Charu, and with no two of $i,\, j,\, k$ being equal.
+Let us mention however that our results hold with other choices of the nodal observer also.
+The concept of monogamy has also been carried over to more than two extra-nodal observers.
+Classical correlations certainly do not satisfy a monogamy constraint \cite{monogamyN}.
 The monogamous nature of quantum correlations plays a key role in the security of quantum cryptography \cite{cryptoRMP}.
+Moreover, monogamy of quantum correlations has recently been used to study frustrated spin systems \cite{koteswar}.
 Surprisingly however, there are important and useful entanglement measures that do not satisfy monogamy for certain multiparty quantum states, an example being the entanglement of formation \cite{Bennetteof}, which quantifies the amount of entanglement required for preparation of a given bipartite quantum state.
-Nevertheless, it was found that for three-qubit systems, the concurrence squared \cite{concurrence}, a monotonically increasing function of the entanglement of formation is monogamous \cite{Wootters, KW, monogamyN}.
+Nevertheless, it was found that for multiqubit systems, the concurrence squared \cite{concurrence}, a monotonically increasing function of the entanglement of formation is monogamous \cite{Wootters, Bennetteof, KW, monogamyN}.
+Similarly, the square of concurrence and entanglement of formation are monogamous for arbitrary multiqubit systems \cite{OliveiraBai}, although concurrence and entanglement of formation themselves are not so.
 Recently, it was shown that the information-theoretic quantum correlation measure, quantum discord \cite{discord1, discord2}, can violate monogamy \cite{amaderPrabhu, Giorgi, lightcone, RenFan} (cf. \cite{LOCC-monogamy, Dagmar}), and again a monotonically increasing function of the quantum discord satisfies monogamy for three-qubit pure states \cite{monogamyDnew}.